NYC Zeitgeist

 Long after the concert or election is over, this visual flotsam remains.
 It may be ephemeral in the minds of those who quickly walk over it, but it is anything but ephemeral as a mark.
 At least with the posters hung on plywood walls, another poster will soon cover it.
 Eventually the construction project comes to an end.
 The plywood and the posters then vanish.

-It takes years before the sidewalk graffiti vanishes.
+It takes years before the sidewalk graffiti wears away.
 How many times must the sidewalk be salted after snowstorms before the stencil is gone?
-How hard must the rain fall to wash away the paint or ink?
+How hard must the rain fall to wash off the paint or ink?

 Lady Gaga, her record company, or a streamer has liberally applied stencils to the sidewalks of SoHo.
 Gaga has over 58 million Instagram followers.
 Why must our eyes be subjected to an ad for her latest song, which will be forgotten a month from now?
 Does she pay the City of New York an advertising fee?